 Interactive experiences

 Discover a historic fur trade post along the North Saskatchewan River and immerse yourself in stories of Indigenous Peoples and legendary explorers.
-Experience interactive exhibits, Indigenous programming, wild bison viewing, 10 kms of hiking and biking trails, friendly heritage presenters, and more.
+Experience interactive exhibits, Indigenous programming, wild bison viewing, 10 kms of walking and biking trails, friendly heritage presenters, and more.
 Kids can enjoy the play fort, Parks Canada Xplorer program, and the David Thompson Puppet Show.

 Bookable experiences